Ruggiero Group Benefits, LLC

 F*S*HG*3+3*DR*TR2*CR*RM*MMX111*PVB3:6

-Ruggiero Group Benefits, LLC is a SUBSIDIARYof Ruggiero Investments.
+Ruggiero Group Benefits AGENCY, LLC is a SUBSIDIARYof Ruggiero Investments.

 Securities offered through RUGGIERO INVESTMENTS which IS A WHOLLY OWNED INDEPENDENT REGISTERED INVESTMENT ADVISOR (RIA).
 FOR SPECIFIC STATE REGISTRATION, PLEASE REVIEW THE INVESTMENT ADVISOR PUBLIC DISCLOSURE LINK (HTTPS://WWW.ADVISERINFO.SEC.GOV/IAPD/) INVESTMENTS INVOLVE RISK AND ARE NOT GUARANTEED.
 SECURITIES AND INSURANCE PRODUCTS ARE NOT INSURED BY FDIC OR ANY BANK AGENCIES 2.
 MAY LOSE VALUE 3.
 NOT A DEPOSIT OF OR GUARANTEED BY A FEDERAL GOVERNMENT AGENCY OR ANY BANK AFFILIATES.
 RUGGIERO INVESTMENTS® IS NOT A TAX ADVISOR.
 ALL TAX IMPLICATIONS OF YOUR INVESTMENTS SHOULD BE MADE IN CONSULTATION WITH YOUR INDEPENDENT TAX ADVISOR.
 RUGGIERO INVESTMENTS® DOES NOT PROVIDE TAX OR LEGAL ADVICE.
 COPYRIGHT 2020.